Leukemia Treatment at Winship Cancer Institute

-Treating Leukemia With Chemotherapy
+Treating Leukemia with Chemotherapy

 Currently, the most effective treatment for leukemia is chemotherapy, which may involve one or a combination of anticancer drugs that destroy cancer cells.
 Each type of leukemia is sensitive to different combinations of chemotherapy.
 A "chemotherapy course" is the period of time from the start of the chemotherapy until the blood cell counts are back to normal.
 There are several different phases of the chemotherapy treatments for leukemia:

-Bone Marrow Transplantation for Leukemia
+Treating Leukemia with Bone Marrow Transplantation

 Bone Marrow Transplantation (BMT) is a form of treatment for leukemia patients.
 This treatment consists of destroying leukemic bone marrow cells using higher doses of chemotherapy (and in some cases, radiotherapy) and/or immune suppressive medications to permit to the donor's immune system to fight the leukemia.
 Because high-dose chemotherapy severely damages the bone marrow's ability to produce cells, healthy bone marrow cells are provided intravenously to stimulate new bone marrow growth.

-Acute Lymphocytic Leukemia Treatment
+Treating Acute Lymphocytic Leukemia